ts756632/8_Week_SQL_Challenge/Digital Analysis.md

  **Thinking Process**

- - Count the totle number of purchase events.
+ - Count the total number of purchase events.
  - Count the unique number of visits.
  - Calculate the percentage of visits which have a purchase event.